signcl/docusaurus-prince-pdf/README.md

 Extract rendered data from Docusaurus and generate PDF, the hard way

 This project is using the method 1 for generating PDF.
-You must [Prince](https://www.princexml.com/) installed on your local machine.
+You must have [Prince](https://www.princexml.com/) installed on your local machine.

 The following methods can be used to generate PDF from Docusaurus sites: